 Customer testimonial videos are about convincing potential buyers to take the plunge and invest in your product or services by demonstrating a history of customer satisfaction.

 They are a creative way to explore the many reasons people in the consideration stage should move forward and invest in your offering.

-Most importantly though, a sincere and well-executed customer testimonial clearly demonstrates why prospects should chose you instead of your competition.
+Most importantly though, a sincere and well-executed customer testimonial clearly demonstrates why prospects should choose your business instead of the competition.